adarsha-7/DynamicPortfolio/README.md

 ## Motivation
 #### - This is my most abmitious solo project yet, where I learned how to use many useful tools and technologies for different purposes in full-stack development.
-#### - The main motivation fo this project was the real life usefulness and practicality of this project and how it makes managing a personal portfolio easy and clean.
+#### - The main motivation for this project was the real life usefulness and practicality of this project and how it makes managing a personal portfolio easy and clean.